Percolation-Labs/percolate/README.md

 ---

 You have the option of installing the client or using it from source (recommended).
-To install the python client locally
+To install the python client

 ```bash
 pip install percolate-db